 - learn about the business side of operating a bakery

 A typical day will start at 9 am with a short gathering to review the previous day’s activities and preview the upcoming day, answer questions and take input from the participants.
 Then we will bake the bread prepared the previous day, which has proofed overnight in the cooler.
-We will prepare dough for the day’s small afternoon bake and mill flour for a larger batch.
+We will prepare dough for the next day’s bake.
 Over lunch we will dissect the bread from the morning bake and calculate recipes for the following day.
-After lunch we will prepare dough, continue with the dough mixed in the morning, shape and bake it, and end the day shaping the larger batch of dough and pushing it into the cooler for the night.
+After lunch we will continue with the dough mixed in the morning, shaping it and pushing it into the cooler for the night.
 We will mill flour for the next day’s dough and prepare a starter to ferment overnight.
 We will end class around 5 pm each day.

 Cost for the weeklong course is $900, which includes all ingredients, materials, recipes, starter to take home, lunches and as much of the baked product as you can take with you.
 It also includes the option to stay for a sixth day to shadow our weekly production of bread and pastries.

 We have one scholarship available per course, a need-based waiver of up to 2/3 the registration fee, which is intended for individuals with a strong interest in pursuing a baking career.

-Dates & Times: We are currently taking registrations for the fall course, which runs noon to 5 pm on Sunday, September 24, and 9 am to 5 pm September 25 to 28, with the option to shadow our production between 8 am on September 29 and 1 am on September 30.
+The fall 2018 course will run noon to 6 pm on Sunday, September 30, and 9 am to 5 pm October 1 through 4, with the option to shadow our production between 8 am on October 5 and 1 am on October 6.